High School & Unit Studies

 4. Campfire also often includes many college-level concepts that are NOT covered in primary or secondary school textbooks.
 This is because we job shadow professionals or experts and are obtaining higher-level education and details, which we then share within the units when we write them.
 We also have a higher emphasis on note taking which is going to be especially beneficial to those who are college- or career-bound.

 5. There is one caveat we have to mention for full transparency, and that is that Campfire is a newer curriculum, so it does not yet have all fields covered.
 For instance, there are many Campfire units which teach chemistry, and we already have outlines for other concepts within chemistry that we want to teach but haven’t, yet.
 Or, for example, we haven’t yet taught on DNR in detail but are planning on doing so.
 The same is true for parts of history that we have or haven’t covered already.
 Learning is a never-ending process, and we hope to continue that process for children AND adults forever (Remember: Campfire is designed for the ENTIRE family, including adults).
 As for what we haven’t yet covered, those concepts will continue to be covered with each unit that is released.
-If you are looking to see if your particular subject focus is covered, we have a UNIT OVERVIEW at the bottom of our products page which will help!
+If you are looking to see if your particular subject focus is covered, we have a UNIT BROCHURE on our products page!

 Campfire is the missing piece!